Ambi Subramaniam: Masterclasses and Workshops

 Ambi delivered two TEDx talks on fusion music and the violin – at different universities in Bangalore.
 He has conducted workshops at the Paris Conservatory, Metea Valley High School, Illinois, Whistling Woods International, Mumbai and many others.
 He has also conducted masterclasses in music at locations in Norway, Sri Lanka, Spain, The Netherlands, and Germany.

 Film and TV Appearances

 Ambi did a cameo in Kamal Hassan's 'Hey Ram.'
 He appeared as Chinno, younger brother to Vasundhara Das's character.
 In 2011, he was a featured guest on 'Oye! it's Friday' with host Farhan Akhtar, and played for Bollywood actor Shah Rukh Khan, who called him a "genius".

 He has made appearances on TV shows broadcast in Sri Lanka, Spain, Italy, UK and the US.
 Along with Bindu, Ambi co-hosts The SaPa Show, a weekly television program aimed at teaching children Indian and global music.

+Personal life

+Ambi was born in Los Angeles, California, to violinist L. Subramaniam and vocalist Vijayashree (Viji) Subramaniam.
+His sister Bindu Subramaniam is a musician and music educator, and his brother Dr. Narayana Subramaniam is a head and neck oncologist, author and musician.
+He moved to Bangalore, India with his family in 1996, after the death of his mother.
+His father married Bollywood playback singer Kavita Krishnamurti in 1999.

+He is married to Shreya Suresh.